MATTHEW KALLIMAN'S WEBSITE

 Light Divided From Darkness

-Most human beings today are walking in spiritual darkness -- blinded -- unable to see the difference between right and wrong.
-God wants us to learn to discern good from evil (Hebrews 5:12-14; I Kings 3:9-10).
-We do so by walking continually in the light of God's Law (Psalm 19).
+Most human beings today are walking in spiritual darkness -- blinded -- unable to "see" the difference between right and wrong (Luke 11:34-36).
+God wants us to learn to discern the difference between good and evil (Hebrews 5:12-14; I Kings 3:9-10).
+We do so by walking in the light of God's Law (Psalm 19).

-Most human beings today are walking in spiritual darkness -- blinded -- unable to see the difference between right and wrong.
-God wants us to learn to discern good from evil (Hebrews 5:12-14; I Kings 3:9-10).
-We do so by walking continually in the light of God's Law (Psalm 19).
+Most human beings today are walking in spiritual darkness -- blinded -- unable to "see" the difference between right and wrong (Luke 11:34-36).
+God wants us to learn to discern the difference between good and evil (Hebrews 5:12-14; I Kings 3:9-10).
+We do so by walking in the light of God's Law (Psalm 19).

 Sin Spreads Like Leaven